 Your payment is withdrawn on the 5th day of the month.
-A setup fee of \$40 is charged when the plan is initiated and processed immediately.
+A setup charge of \$40 is charged when the plan is initiated and processed immediately.
 You may also make an optional down payment when you set up your plan.
+Summer payment plans are on a 5,4,3,2 monthly schedule.

-Please note, if your amount due changes after you have signed up for a plan, your remaining payments will be adjusted accordingly.
+Please note, if your amount due changes after you have signed up for a payment plan, your remaining payments will be adjusted accordingly.
 It is your responsibility to review your agreement balance online through mypaymentplan.com or contact the Express Center to confirm any changes.